-As with many things, having a plan focused on your well-defined goal can put you in the best position to be successful.
+As with many things, having a defined goal backed by a well-focused plan can put you in the best position to be successful.

-To find the job that you really want, your plan MUST include identifying with precision what is important to you.
+To find the job that you really want, your plan MUST include identifying what is important to you.

-Here are 5 Steps to make you feel confident, be prepared, and successfully get the job you really want:
+Here are 5 Steps to make you feel confident and prepared in getting the job you really want:

 Step 1: Define Your Dream Job

-Your first step is reserving time to independently define what you want in a job and then writing it all down.
+Your first step is reserving time to independently define what you want in a job.
+Then write it all down.

-If the goal is to find the job that you want, you need to be sure that you are noting the type of work that your new job should include.
-This work can be what you are competent in doing now or what you have an interest in or passion to learn as part of your career growth.
+This work can clearly state what you are competent in doing now.
+Or can define what you have an interest in or passion to learn as part of your career growth.

-You may want to stretch yourself with more challenging tasks or more volume of responsibility.
+You may want to stretch yourself with more challenging tasks or with a higher volume.
 Maybe you feel that you are ready for leadership.
-Or alternatively that you are tired of leading others and now desire a more independent job.
+Alternatively, you could be tired of leading others and now desire a more independent job.

-The important part is to focus on what you will enjoy or feel fulfilled in doing.
+The important part is to focus on what you will enjoy or what you will feel fulfilled in doing.

-If it does not fit those criteria, it does not need to be on your list.
+Do not be fooled by focusing only on what you are good at.
+If it does not fit the criteria of what you really want to do, it does not need to be on your list.

 Now it may feel foreign to seriously consider and incorporate in your search all that you have defined.
-You may want to compromise from the beginning and tell yourself that you are asking for too much.
+You may want to compromise and tell yourself that you are asking for too much.

 Start your search with the highest of expectations first before you negotiate against yourself.

-Remember your goal is getting the job you really want.
-Aiming first at a low target only ensures that you will fall short of reaching your higher goal.
+Remember your goal is to get the job you really want.
+Aiming for a low target from the start only ensures that you will fall short of reaching your higher goal.